 Two good mics and simple editing software is all that’s needed.
 The conversational tone is easy to capture and relay to an audience.

-Another reason this is one of the best formats is because it lends itself to cross promotion.
+Another reason this is one of the best formats is because it lends itself to podcast cross promotion.
 The guest can promote the show to their followers, growing the podcast’s audience at no cost. 🔝

-Cross-promotion also helps podcasts’ growth in another powerful, and free, way: Search engine optimization.
+Podcast cross-promotion also helps podcasts’ growth in another powerful, and free, way: Search engine optimization.
 As the guest references the show across social media and other websites, the podcast’s SEO will grow and it will appear higher on searches about the topic it covers.

 Overall, this is a great structure for beginners and podcasting experts alike.